 4. Keep Your Software Updated

 Keep your software updated as they have patches for new vulnerabilities which can be exploited otherwise.
+Also make sure to secure your site whether it’s built with WordPress or other CMS, as website vulnerability is one of the biggest gates to data breaches.
 You can use special programs that keep a check on updates of all the software.
 These are effective yet reasonably priced.

 5. Create and Update Policies

 Create data breach policies and update them consistently.
 Make sure you levy strict penalties on anyone not abiding by them.
 This will show your employees that you’re very illiberal about data leakage, and hence they should also take it seriously.

 6. Educate Your Workforce

 Spread awareness among employees of all seniority levels on what is a data breach and how to prevent it in the first place.
 You can conduct regular mock drills to check how they respond to such situations.
 Help them learn about browser hygiene and how to set strong passwords.